As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com

-This week I put Grayson, 15, on a plane to New Mexico.
+I put Grayson, 15, on a plane to New Mexico this week.
 I had a lump in my throat and a tear in my eye as he waved goodbye and boarded the plane to live out his passion.
 I knew he was headed for an adventure that he has longed for, but I wasn’t quite ready for him to go.
-Learning to parent with a passion can be hard.
+Learning to parent with a passion can be challenging.

 Did I prepare him for this trip?
 Did he pack his underwear?
 Does he have enough warm clothes?
 Is he going to be polite and helpful to his hosts?
 Those are the questions I asked myself as I walked away.
-However, what I didn’t ask myself was, did he finish his algebra?
+However, I didn’t ask myself if he finished his algebra.
 Can he spell Albuquerque? or Does he know the scientific name of the elk he is hunting?

 Curtis and I didn’t really take the cute little guy at his word all those years ago.
 Grayson shared his “lifelong” dream with us at age nine.
 His dream was to learn how to tan a deer hide the Native American way.
 I knew that wasn’t going to happen at our house.
 For sure I didn’t see it in any of the curricula we were using.
 Then a funny thing happened.
 A new neighbor showed up, literally showed up in our backyard, and was an avid outdoorsman.
 In time, our neighbor made Grayson’s dream come true and fueled his passion.

 Parenting is a tough gig.
-It doesn’t get easier, it just changes.
-And as they get into their teens fear can set in for parents.
+It doesn’t get easier.
+It just changes.
+And as they get into their teens, fear can set in for parents.
 Did we do enough?
-Adding to that being responsible for their education at home and it can tip the scales of stress.
-It can also be scary when you dive into activities that you are uncomfortable with for the sake of your children.
+Adding to that, being responsible for their education at home and it can tip the scales of stress.
+It can also be scary when you dive into activities you are uncomfortable with for the sake of your children.
 When it is what is right for them, you will learn to step out of your comfort zone and embrace it.

-When we let go of our own ideas of what our children “should” do and let God be in control we can’t go wrong.
+We can’t go wrong when we let go of our own ideas of what our children “should” do and let God be in control.
 Coming alongside our kids and helping them find what they truly love will give them a greater start in life than any textbook can.
 Our control of what we thought Grayson should be wasn’t working out.
 We are definitely out of our comfort zone in many of his activities but WE are learning as parents.
 Our concepts of happiness are changing and we are learning to love opportunities we could not have considered before.

 Parenting with passion in mind for our children actually teaches us to develop passions of our own.
 What a great way to live life together.
-Encouraging each other to follow the specific path God has created for each of us.
+Encouraging each other to follow God’s specific path for each of us.
 Some of us, like me, don’t even find our passion until later in life, if ever.
-Wouldn’t it be great if we could go against the current of the world and help our children to find their passion early?
+Wouldn’t it be great if we could go against the world’s current and help our children find their passion early?

 I share more stories and inspiration in my book on motherhood.